SatyaTirumalasetty/fractOwn/replit.md

 # fractOWN - Fractional Real Estate Investment Platform

 ## Overview
 fractOWN is a web application designed to democratize real estate investment in India by enabling fractional ownership of premium properties.
 The platform allows users to invest with a low entry barrier (₹10L), benefiting from property appreciation.
 It offers a comprehensive investment experience including property browsing, investment calculators, portfolio tracking, and contact management, aiming to provide a secure, scalable, and user-friendly platform.
+The production deployment is configured for the custom domain fractown.in.

 ## User Preferences
 Preferred communication style: Simple, everyday language.